joshstevens19/rindexer/README.md

 future features:
 - other db support
+- look into internal caching to make things faster
+- look into dependency mappings to allow you to index based on trees structure
 - POC with shadow events using foundry as you index

 // cargo new node --lib